 Sure, you could use a glass of wine after a long day of work and childcare.
 Nothing wrong with that.
 But let’s not overlook that substance and alcohol abuse can impair our ability to behave responsibly.
 When you have kids, everything you say and do could impact them.
 Therefore, it is important to consume alcohol responsibly and avoid getting drunk in front of the kids.

 A good check while drinking is to ask yourself, “Would we be able to respond adequately to an emergency if we have this additional drink?”
 It’s never too early to teach our children that moderation is the key.

 5. Discussing finances

 We are already teaching her the value of discounts and bulk buying because money well managed is money saved for our future.
 But if you are having any financial issues then discussing that in front of them can make them insecure and jittery.
 They would internalize the stress that you feel.
-This would be a big mistake.
+This would be a big parenting mistake to make.

-No parent can be perfect and parenting mistakes are inevitable.
-The child also learns from the mistakes as well.
-The above five listed parenting mistakes can happen once in while like criticizing, disagreements and white lies but one has to be conscious to avoid these at all costs.
-There are ways and means of overcoming parenting mistakes and as a parent you must do that.
+No parent can be perfect and parenting and co-parenting mistakes are inevitable.
+The child also learns from these mistakes and how you handle.
+These top 10 parenting mistakes can happen once in while, but one has to be conscious to avoid them as much as possible.
+Your children are your whole world, it’s up to you to decide what road they will take.